chloechiaw/treepedia2.0/README.md

+## Mask2Former architecture

+Mask2Former adopts the same meta architecture as MaskFormer [14] with a backbone, a pixel decoder and a Transformer decoder.
+We propose a new Transformer decoder with masked attention instead of the standard cross-attention (Section 3.2.1).

 ## Relevant variable descriptions
 - batch[original_segmentation_maps][0] = the ground truth segmentation maps for the 0th image
 - batch[predicted_segmentation_maps][0] = performing inference and the predicted seg map from the model for the 0th image